 And yes, you can do this without the eggs (this is a non-traditional addition), but the texture is very different.
 The eggs make for soft, "custardy" chunks, while without it they are more chewy and dry.
 I definitely prefer the egg version.

 Dulce de Leche Cortada Recipe & Video (Curdled Milk Fudge)

-- 1/2 cup of lime juice at room temperature
+- 2 1/2 cups of whole milk at room temperature

 - 1 large cinnamon stick